treystr/bdi-web/src/content/blog/what-square-means-for-businesses.md

 ---
 title: "What Square's Bitcoin Update Means for Businesses"
-excerpt: "Square just made it easier than ever for small businesses to accept Bitcoin—and keep their freedom to choose how they use it."
+excerpt: "Square just made it easier than ever for small businesses to accept Bitcoin—and keep their freedom to choose how they use it.
+The Bitcoin District Initiative is here to help you make sense of it all!"
 publishDate: "2025-10-18"
 featuredImage: "./images/square_test_compass.jpg"
 publish: true